 Please do not use social media to contact me as I will probably take longer to answer as I do not use these platforms as a way of contact.

-How do I get my free tattoo consultation?
+How do I get my appointment sorted or a free tattoo consultation?

 Please, make sure you provide the following information in your message:

-- Photo of the area you want to get inked.
+- Photo of the area you want to get tattooed.

 Is the consultation free?